During my stay in Vilnius, I was shocked by how present the threat of war is in the Baltic States.

 The Vilnius academy of the arts has a reputation in the wide region.
 Many international students come here.
 I had the chance of visiting an exposition that covered “war”.
 In New York, and along my trip across Europe so far, a war in Europe wasn’t much a topic of conversation with the people I met.
 Not so in Lithuania.

 Winning the lottery

-Last year, the Lithuania government reinstated the draft (conscription) for Lithuania boys.
-Photographers Photographers Neringa Rekasiute and Beata Tiskevic gathered 14 of them in front of their lenses, and documented the grieve this created for the 37,000 men that were called under the arms.
+Last year, the Lithuanian government reinstated the draft (conscription) for Lithuanian boys.
+Photographers Neringa Rekasiute and Beata Tiskevic gathered 14 of them in front of their lenses and documented the grieve this created for the 37,000 men that were called under the arms.
 After seeing these portraits and being pretty much touched by the artworks, it seems the works and the events provoked two types of emotions:

 - The men calling the men weak: When the pictures were published, some very young men, in line with the propaganda, claimed these portraits to show ‘hipsters’ and that real men would not object or cry when being called for duty.
 A bit of a macho argument, or a pissing contest at moments.
 Bulletin boards discussing the art transformed into shouting games

 - A debate about gender equality: In my eyes a way more useful debate.
 If we call the men to arms, shouldn’t we call the women too?
 Should we call only the oldest men in the family.
 Aren’t women not capable of defending the country.
 It’s bringing a dialogue to the country, at least.

 Even while only being in Vilnius for a couple of days, the issue lived more in the streets than I expected.